On G List of Movie Reviews

 it was confirmed during autopsy.
 Gee, thanks for the easy way out.
 I wonder what everybody would do if she

 were still alive.
-That left Ada, and I had to wait to hear the rest of the evidence implicating her from Philo
+That left Ada, and I had to wait to hear from Philo Vance about the rest of the evidence

 I like the last fifteen minutes because of the strong black-and-white photography.
 The mood is certainly